 How can I connect to AirPennNet with my Linux laptop?

 These are generic instructions for configuring a linux machine to work with AirPennNet.
 Please note these are general guidelines and you might need to alter them for the files in your specific distribution.
+FYI - If you are having trouble with Ubuntu 12.04+ you should not be using these instructions.

 - You need an 802.1X supplicant.
 Many versions of Linux come with wpa_supplicant.
 Put the following text in wpa_supplicant.conf.
 This file might be in /etc/wpa_supplicant.conf or /etc/wpa_supplicant/wpa_supplicant.conf or similar location: